 Personality Disorders are generally characterized by one of three types: (a) the borderline – histrionic, narcissistic type, (b) the avoidant-dependent type or (c) the paranoid – schizotypal – schizoidal type.
 Personality problems are generally complex and characterized by typical longstanding patterns of behavior, emotional response and thinking patterns.
 Each predominant personality type has a distinctive history and psychological conceptualization within the cognitive therapy model.
 Each also has a different approach to treatment, which is based on the cognitive conceptualization.

-Therapy in this clinic is of necessity generally long term (i.e. 6 months to several years in duration) and is offered in group format or through individual therapy.
-The approach to therapy is influenced strongly by the leading cognitive therapist in the area of personality disorders, Dr. Jeffrey Young.
-It emphasizes a self accepting and non-judgemental philosophy while encouraging clients to assume responsibility for their well being.
+The approach to therapy in this clinic is strongly influenced by the leading cognitive therapist in the area of personality disorders, Dr. Jeffrey Young.
+It emphasizes a self-accepting and non-judgemental philosophy while encouraging clients to assume responsibility for their well-being.